marbl/canu/documentation/source/tutorial.rst

 <tag>MMapMerSize
   Use k-mers of this size for detecting overlaps

-Minimap also will ignore high-frequency minimzers, but it's selection of frequent is not exposed.
+Minimap also will ignore high-frequency minimizers, but it's selection of frequent is not exposed.

 .. _outputs: